PEMF as Adjunctive Treatment Following Surgical Repair of Full Thickness Rotator Cuff Tears

 - This must be the first rotator cuff repair surgery on the study shoulder with the following exceptions:

-- Previous repairs of the teres minor and/or the subscapularis muscles are allowed.
+- Previous repairs of the teres minor and/or the subscapularis muscles are permitted.

-- Previous acromioplasties, decompressions, and clavicular fracture repairs are allowed.
+- Previous acromioplasties, decompressions, and clavicular fracture repairs are permitted.

 - Concurrent acromioplasties, subacromial decompressions and/or distal clavicular excisions are permitted.